-¶ 1 Leave a comment on paragraph 1 0 I was reviewing Andrew Muir’s Homer the Slut Volume 4 today, which contains a long series of excerpts from various Dylan books about the song, Don’t Think Twice, It’s All Right.
+I was reviewing Andrew Muir’s Homer the Slut Volume 4 today, which contains a long series of excerpts from various Dylan books about the song, Don’t Think Twice, It’s All Right.
 The authors express some surprisingly varied ideas of what the song is about.
-Is is a love song, or is it something more akin to It Ain’t Me, Babe?
-Myself, I’ve always felt the soft-fingering picking and the sweet voice throws people off.
-But that just me.
-Here’s are two representative contrasting opinions.
+Is it a love song?Or is it something more akin to It Ain’t Me, Babe?
+Here’s are two representative, and contrasting opinions.

-¶ 6 Leave a comment on paragraph 6 0 Dylan chimes in too, in the liner notes of Freewheelin’ he is quoted: “A lot of people,” he says, “make it sort of a love song — slow and easy-going.
+Dylan chimes in too, from the liner notes of Freewheelin’ – “A lot of people,” he says, “make it sort of a love song — slow and easy-going.
 But it isn’t a love song.
 It’s a statement that maybe you can say to make yourself feel better.”